emvicy/documentation/logging.md

 <a id="configuration"></a>
 ## Configuration

-Preferably change the settings in the [environment configuration file](/2.x/configuration#Modules-environment-config-file) of your module according to your needs.
+Preferably change the settings in your module's [environment configuration file](/2.x/configuration#Modules-environment-config-file) according to your needs.

 it is recommended to set a logrotate mechanism for these logfiles as they may grow quickly.